TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 Will not work for everyone without adapting it to the PC (Changing Paths, adding Games, adding Tasks etc.).

 In some Games like Left 4 Dead, Raft and even Cemu Emulator it helped with my fps a lot!
-This isn't a Game Changer just simple optimization.
+This isn't a Game Changer just simple optimization so the CPU, RAM and GPU will have less work.